330 Dulles Hall

 He is the author of The Hard Hand of War: Union Military Policy Toward Southern Civilians, 1861-1865 (New York and London: Cambridge University Press, 1995), which won the Lincoln Prize.

-He co-authored Warfare in the Western World, the military history textbook in use at the U.S. Military Academy.
+He co-authored Warfare in the Western World, for many years the military history textbook used by the U.S. Military Academy at West Point.
 Other works include Civilians in the Path of War (Lincoln: University of Nebraska Press, 2002) (with Clifford J. Rogers); The Collapse of the Confederacy (Lincoln: University of Nebraska Press, 2001) (with Brooks D. Simpson); And Keep Moving On: The Virginia Campaign, May-June 1864 (Lincoln: University of Nebraska Press, 2002), Gettysburg: A Battlefield Guide (Lincoln: University of Nebraska Press, 1999) (with Brooks D. Simpson), and Shiloh: A Battlefield Guide (Lincoln: University of Nebraska Press, 2006) (with Steven E. Woodworth).
-He is currently writing a book on the connections between the 1864 military and political campaigns for the "Pivotal Moments in American History" series, published by Oxford University Press.

-In 1994 the OSU chapter of Phi Alpha Theta gave him its Clio Award for Distinguished Teaching in History.
-He also received the Ben Jones Award for Outstanding Teaching from the College of Humanities in 1997 and Ohio State's Alumni Distinguished Teaching Award in 1999.
+Prof. Grimsley is the recipient of three teaching awards.
+In 1994 the OSU chapter of Phi Alpha Theta selected him for its Clio Award for Distinguished Teaching in History.
+Three years later he received the Ben Jones Award for Outstanding Teaching from the College of Humanities, and in 1999 was honored with the Alumni Award for Distinguished Teaching, Ohio State's highest award for teaching excellence.